You don’t need Photoshop

 Save your money and buy a good lens instead

 Unless you’re a graphic designer or illustrator, or have lots of money to spend, you don’t really need Photoshop to edit your images.
 Spend the $700 on a new lens, or back up hard drive instead.
 If photography becomes your full time job and you earn a good profit, then sure, splurge.
 But a couple years of using Elements will take you a long way.

-If you want more non-destructive image editing capabilities, and more options with your raw file editing, then you could go the in-between route and get Photoshop Lightroom, but that’s a whole other blog post!
-I highly recommend LR and Elements together.
+If you want more non-destructive image editing capabilities, and more options with your raw file editing, then you could go the in-between route and get Lightroom, but that’s a whole other blog post!

-Buy it at Amazon.
+Buy it on Amazon.
 (Yes, that’s an affiliate link.)